Ivo-Balbaert/The_Way_to_Jai/book/13_Unions and enums.md

 ```

 A **union* is defined like a struct, but replacing `struct` by `union`, see line (1).
 The possible fields are then enumerated, but remember: only one can be active at any time.
 (An alternative definition is to write it as a kind of struct with a **#place** directive.)
-A union field can be of type void (see line (2B), why ??).
+A union field can be of type void (see line (2B), usage ??).

 A variable of the union type is declared in line (3), and one field is given a value in line (4).
 When another field gets assigned, the value from the previous field is lost and becomes undefined: see line (6).

 ## 13.2 Working with enums
-An enum is useful when a property can only take as value one of a limited number of named values, like the compass points north, west, east and south.
+An enum (enumerator) is useful when a property can only take as value one of a limited number of named values, like the compass points north, west, east and south.
 Why?
 Because it is much easier for a developer to work with names than with numbers.
 In combination with if #complete (see ??) it can be checked that all possible values of an enum are used.
-All names are constants, internally they are integers starting from 0 for the 1st value and auto-incrementing by 1.
+All names are constants, internally they are by default 64bit-integers starting from 0 for the 1st value and auto-incrementing by 1.
 _13.2_enums.jai_ shows a few examples:

 ```c++